-2.0 INSTALLATION
+2. Installation

-The installation procedure consists of inspecting the circuit breaker and, as applicable, installing the trip unit, accessories, interphase barriers and terminals; mounting the circuit breaker; connecting the line and load conductors; torquing terminals; and attaching terminal shields.
-Circuit breaker frames, trip units, accessories, mounting hardware, and unmounted terminals may be supplied in separate packages.
+The installation procedure consists of inspecting the circuit breaker and, as applicable, accessories, interphase barriers, and terminals; mounting the circuit breaker; connecting the line and load conductors; torquing terminal; and attaching terminal shields.
+Circuit breaker accessories, mounting hardware, and unmounted terminals may be supplied in separate packages.
 To install the circuit breaker, perform the following steps.